LordAlucard90/Angular-Tutorial/22 - Angular CLI/readme.md

 ```
 during the process some questions can be prompt up and the process
-not justw add new dependencies to the project, but can also change some files.
+not just add new dependencies to the project, but can also change some files.

 Example with material:
 ```